-There are also three stylish professional versions with stainless-steel doors, stay-cool wooden door-handles, silent long-life solid-state relays, and tilted easy-view ramp-hold Sentry Xpress 3-key or Sentry 12-key digital programmers.
+There are also three stylish professional SC-2 PRO versions with stainless-steel doors, stay-cool wooden door-handles, silent long-life solid-state relays, and tilted easy-view ramp-hold Sentry Xpress 3-key or Sentry 12-key digital programmers.

 The Paragon SC2 is probably the most popular kiln in the UK and ideal for a home hobby, small business, or studio.
-You can fire metal clays on several shelves, anneal beads on five mandrels, do enamelling, fuse glass, and heat-treat metals.
+You can fire metal clays on several shelves, anneal beads on five mandrels, do enamelling, fuse glass, work with dichroic glasses, try low-fire ceramics, and heat-treat metals.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the SC-2 can hold a one-litre container.
 You can buy charcoals and pans in the on-line shop.

-To learn more about the Paragon SC2 kiln, click here, or use the sc2-sc3 link near the top of the page, then use the shop link.
-Prices include UK VAT, a pro shelf kit, and UK-mainland delivery.
+To learn more about the Paragon SC2 and other SC kilns, use the sc2-sc3 link near the top of the page, then use the shop link.
+Prices include comprehensive instructions, a pro shelf kit, UK VAT, and UK-mainland delivery.

-The Paragon Xpress E12A is a 1230°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
+The Paragon BlueBird is a 650°C, rectangular, front-opening, twin-door, plug-in, table top, ceramic fibre kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 In Paragon blue, or customised berry, black, navy, pink, purple, or turquoise.

-To learn more about the Paragon Xpress E12A kiln, click here, or use the xpress link below the menu bar near the top of the page, then use the shop link.
-Prices include a pro shelf kit and VAT.
+To learn more about the Paragon BlueBird and other BlueBird kilns, use the bluebird link near the top of the page, then use the shop link.
+Prices include comprehensive instructions, a pro shelf kit, UK VAT, and UK-mainland delivery.

 The Paragon KM18T is a 1290°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 Choose Paragon black, or customised berry, blue, black, navy, pink, purple, or turquoise

-There are seven in the series: the KM-14T, KM-18T, KM-18T XL, KM-24T, KM-24T XL, KM-36T, and KM-45T, in ascending order of firing chamber depth, the number being the approximate interior depth in inches.
+There are seven similar versions: the KM-14T, KM-18T, KM-18T XL, KM-24T, KM-24T XL, KM-36T, and KM-45T, in ascending order of firing chamber depth, the number being the approximate interior depth in inches.
 The KM-18T XL and KM-24T XL are twice as wide as the KM-18T and KM-24T.
 In the US, the XL kilns are called double-barrel.

-The Paragon KM is probably the most popular knife kiln in the UK, EU, and US, and ideal for materials and processes that need a long, stable, high-temperature, firing sequence.
+The Paragon KM is probably the most popular knife kiln in the UK, EU, and US, and ideal for materials and processes that need a long, stable, high-temperature, heat-treating sequence.

-To learn more about the Paragon KM18T kiln, click here, or use the xpress link below the menu bar near the top of the page, then use the shop link.
-Prices include VAT.
+To learn more about the Paragon KM18T and other KM kilns, use the km link below the menu bar near the top of the page, then use the shop link.
+Prices include comprehensive instructions, a heat-treating guide, and UK VAT.